Gallery

 Waterproofing the walls

-We placed the first layer of bricks in high strength mortar using laser leveling to achieve mm precision.
+We placed the first layer of thermally insulated bricks in high strength mortar using laser leveling to achieve mm precision.

-The first layer is made of special thermally insulated blocks.
+The first layer is made of special Ytong Start blocks.
 This greatly reduces the heat loss trough the bottom of the walls.

-The rest of the bricks were placed in thin mortar specially made for Silka blocks.
+The rest of the Silka calcium silicate blocks were placed in thin mortar.

 Building the walls